tk42/hacking_tinder/README.md

 1. rename setenv.sh.example and register your facebook token, face api key and face api secret key.

-You can see how to get the facebook token [tinder-api-documentation.md](https://gist.github.com/rtt/10403467)
+You can see how to get the facebook token [Tinderface](https://tinderface.herokuapp.com/) の導入をよく読む

 After setting those,
 ```